EldritchElli/SDW/Core.md

 Checks have 3 Complexities: Simple, Advanced and Complex; the Check's complexity determines the target values.

-when you make a Check, you must score a value equal to or higher than the target value to score a success.
+When you make a Check, you must score a value equal to or higher than the target value to score a success.

-To make a Checks, roll multiple dice equal to your Attribute's value. count the number of dice that scored the success value specified by the Check's Complexity the more dice that score a success the better the outcome.
+To make a Checks, roll multiple dice equal to your Attribute's value.
+Count the number of dice that scored the success value specified by the Check's Complexity the more dice that score a success the better the outcome.